subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 ## The Reinforcement Learning Framework for Decision Making

-We are going to adopt the viewpoint of an autonomous agent which is taking actions in the real world.
-Actions are ways in which the agent can influence the external world thus enabling it to achieve its objectives.
-There is a branch of AI called reinforcement learning that builds models for agentic actions and decision making, and I am going to briefly introduce that next.
+As mentioned in the introduction, there are two approaches to the problem of modeling autonomous agents that take actions in the real world namely the reinforcement learning point of view or the neuro-scientific point of view.
+I am going to talk about RL in this section, while the enext section is on models from neuroscience.

 ![](https://subirvarma.github.io/GeneralCognitics/images/agent1.png)